Do you have what it takes to go global?

 In 2019, I was directly hired into an international consulting firm in a country with three official languages (Dutch, French, German).
 I only spoke English and my mother tongue.

-Since then, I’ve coached and spoken with many migrant professionals—from IT, accounting, nursing, and more—who faced the same invisible walls:
+Since then, I’ve coached and spoken with many professionals—from accounting, audit, finance and more—who faced the same invisible walls:

 “You should feel lucky.”